chadwickbureau/retrosplits/README.md

   This covers 1974 through present, for which Retrosheet has full play-by-play coverage.

-The underlying data is obtained free of charged from and is copyrighted by Retrosheet.
+The underlying data is obtained free of charge from and is copyrighted by Retrosheet.
 Interested parties may contact Retrosheet at www.retrosheet.org.